Michael McLaughlin (activist)

-Michael McLaughlin (born c.
-1940), also known as Michael Walsh is a British neo-Nazi.
-Born in Liverpool, McLaughlin was the son of an Irish republican and socialist, who was a veteran of the International Brigades.
+Michael McLaughlin, also known as Michael Walsh and Mike Walsh-McLaughlin, is a British neo-Nazi.
+Born in Liverpool, McLaughlin was the son of an Irish republican and socialist who was a veteran of the International Brigades.

 According to his blog, his father was a good friend of Irish playwright Seán O'Casey, and shared battle experiences with war correspondent and international author, Ernest Hemingway.
 His mother corresponded with Dolores Ibárruri (La Pasionaria) during the Spanish Civil War.

 Background

-Michael McLaughlin's father was Paddy Roe McLaughlin (Pádraig Ruadh Mac Lochlainn), who lived from 1902-1974 and was an Irish-speaker born in Lecamy on the Inishowen Peninsula, County Donegal.
+Michael McLaughlin's father was Paddy Roe McLaughlin (Pádraig Ruadh Mac Lochlainn), who lived from 1902 to 1974 and was an Irish-speaker born in Lecamy on the Inishowen Peninsula, County Donegal.
 Patrick was a committed Irish republican and socialist fighting in four major conflicts.
 As a member of the Irish Republican Army, he fought in the Irish War of Independence and the Irish Civil War (on the anti-Treaty side).
 After spending time in the United States, he fought in Spain as part of the International Brigades with the Connolly Column of the Lincoln Battalion.
 Patrick McLaughlin married Kathleen Walsh of Liverpool in 1938 and was a founding member of the Connolly Association in England.
 During the Second World War he joined the Royal Air Force to fight against the Axis powers flying Spitfires and Hurricanes.
 The couple were both members of the Communist Party of Great Britain, though Kathleen left the party in 1956.